Bar Plot

 Sales vs Profit Margin (Dual Y-Axes)

-A classic business use case: comparing raw sales (bars, left axis) with profit margins (line, right axis) that have different scales and units:
+A classic business use case: comparing raw sales (bars, left axis) with profit margins (line, right axis) that have different scales and units.
+The line uses markers: 'line+points' with custom point_style for triangle markers:

 <script>